awkwardengineer/time-blocker/3-project-plans/030-task-crud-ordering.md

    - Hide `archived` tasks from main page display ✅
    - Update data access functions to filter by status ✅

-5. **Archived View**
+5. **Archived View** ✅
-   - Create archived view component/section (temporarily below printed page area)
+   - Create archived view component/section (temporarily below printed page area) ✅
-   - Display all tasks with `status: 'archived'`
+   - Display all tasks with `status: 'archived'` ✅
+   - Order archived tasks by archive time (newest first) ✅
+   - Display archive time for each archived task ✅
-   - Add restore button for each archived task
+   - Add restore button for each archived task ✅
-   - Implement restore function (change status from `archived` to `checked`)
+   - Implement restore function (change status from `archived` to `checked`) ✅
-     - **Restore behavior**: Append restored task to end of list (max order + 1) - see [[040-list-crud-ordering#Restore Behavior]] for handling edge case when list no longer exists
+     - **Restore behavior**: Append restored task to end of list (max order + 1) - see [[040-list-crud-ordering#Restore Behavior]] for handling edge case when list no longer exists ✅
-   - Add delete button for each archived task
+   - Add delete button for each archived task ✅
-   - Implement confirmation modal for destructive delete
+   - Implement confirmation modal for destructive delete ✅
-   - Implement destructive delete function (permanently remove from IndexedDB) - only after confirmation
+   - Implement destructive delete function (permanently remove from IndexedDB) - only after confirmation ✅
-   - Update UI reactively after restore or deletion
+   - Update UI reactively after restore or deletion ✅

 6. **Empty Task State**
    - Detect when a list has no unchecked/checked tasks (archived tasks don't count)